Purpose

 UNUSABLE

-state.
+Specify UNUSABLE to create an index in an UNUSABLE state.
 An unusable index must be rebuilt, or dropped and re-created, before it can be used.If the index is partitioned, then all index partitions are marked

 Doing so can be useful if you want to maintain indexes only on some